What If I say, the C is Chicken or Cow and V is Vegetables –

 Market strategies differ from company to company, some of them collaborated with fast-food chains to offer their products as part of the meals.
 Some went direct to consumers through grocery/online stores.
 The companies are not just targeting vegetarian eaters or vegans, but the main segment is the meat consumers.

 Plant-based meat adoption is not entirely a new thing, there are instances in the past as well, where we have heard about using plant substitutes for meat.

-- Biryani, which is a dish made rice and meat, which is extremely popular in India & the middle east have a plant-based alternative for ages.
+- Biryani, which is a dish made of rice and meat, which is extremely popular in India & the middle east has a plant-based alternative for ages.
 The vegetarians in India found their own Biryani by adding jackfruit, mainly because its look and texture looked similar to a mutton Biryani.

 - In 1896, John Harvey Kellogg created a peanut-based “meatless meat,” Nuttose.

-- In 1922, US-based Madison Foods developed a first soy-bean based meat alternative product.
+- In 1922, US-based Madison Foods developed the first soy-bean-based meat alternative product.
 From thereon, soy-bean became a major ingredient in subsequent meat alternative products.

-- From the 1980s, with the advancement in science, companies started experimenting with plant proteins to create food which started to look similar to meat options.
+- From the 1980s, with the advancement in science, companies started experimenting with plant proteins to create food that started to look similar to meat options.